the-one-io/api-client/client-py/WS_README.md

 # WebSocket Client for Python

-WebSocket client for Broker Trading API in Python with asynchronous processing, authentication and real-time support.
+WebSocket client for TheOne Trading API in Python with asynchronous processing, authentication and real-time support.

 ## Installation